An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Introduction

-Here we introduce an alternative technique for improving the acceptance ratio of inter-model jumps in an RJMCMC, leading to dramatically improved convergence of RJMCMC sample chains.
-The technique uses a kD-tree data structure to construct an approximation to each model's posterior parameter distribution.
+Here we introduce an alternative technique based on a kD-tree data structure to construct an approximation to each model's posterior parameter distribution.
+This improved interpolation method leads to faster convergence of RJMCMC sample chains.
 We draw jump proposals into the model from this approximation to its posterior.
 Because jumps are proposed preferentially to locations favored by the single-model posterior, the RJMCMC compares ``good'' locations in parameter space across all the models, and convergence is generally rapid.
 We have successfully applied this RJMCMC technique to a 10-way model selection among alternative mass distribution models for black-hole X-ray binaries \cite{Farr2010}.
+We also provide an example using this method as an ``asymptotically Markovian'' \cite{terBraak2008} jump proposal in the context of a single-model, nine-dimensional MCMC in Section \ref{sec:higherdim}.

-The method of Reference \cite{Littenberg2009} for producing inter-model jumps in an RJMCMC relies on a box decomposition of parameter space, using fixed-sized boxes.
+The method of \cite{Littenberg2009} for producing inter-model jumps in an RJMCMC relies on a box decomposition of parameter space, using fixed-sized boxes.
 The method cannot adapt to the local structure of the posterior, and becomes asymptotically inefficient for high-dimensional parameter spaces or highly peaked posteriors.
-Meanwhile, the approximation to the posterior distribution produced by the kD-tree is a constant-in-box interpolation of the posterior, similar in spirit to the phase-space density interpolants produced from N-body positions and momenta in Reference \cite{Ascasibar2005}.
-The kD-tree interpolation is effective in parameter spaces of arbitrary dimensionality, and is quite space-efficient, requiring $\order{N}$ storage space and $\order{\log N}$ time to produce each proposed jump, where $N$ is the number of single-model MCMC samples used to construct the interpolation.
+Meanwhile, the approximation to the posterior distribution produced by the kD-tree is a constant-in-box interpolation of the posterior, similar in spirit to the phase-space density interpolants produced from N-body positions and momenta in \cite{Ascasibar2005}.
+The kD-tree interpolation is effective in parameter spaces of modest dimensionality, and is quite space-efficient, requiring $\order{N}$ storage space and $\order{\log N}$ time to produce each proposed jump, where $N$ is the number of samples in an MCMC over the parameter space of one model (`single-model MCMC') used to construct the interpolation.